-1. Click Modify on the Library information window, as shown in Figure 5-116 on page 134.
+1. Click Modify on the Library information window, as shown in Figure 5-116.

-The Modify option opens the window that is shown in Figure 5-117 on page 135.
-On the Modify Library information window, you can set all of the system information and configure the library name (which can be changed concurrently).
+The Modify option opens the window that is shown in Figure 5-117 on page 134.
+On the Modify Library information window, you can set all of the system information and configure the library name, which can be changed concurrently.